19-year sentence for second ringleader in Michigan governor kidnap plot

 "I think he was the person who gave Mr Fox something to grab on to," he said.

-In August, a jury determined that the two men were guilty of conspiring to obtain a bomb to blow up a bridge in order to thwart a police response to the planned kidnapping.
+In August, a jury determined that the two men were guilty of kidnapping conspiracy.
+They were also convicted of conspiracy to use weapons of mass destruction as they allegedly planned to obtain a bomb to blow up a bridge to thwart a police response to the planned kidnapping.

-Croft, a native of Delaware, was also convicted on a separate explosives charge.
+Croft, a native of Bear, Delaware, was convicted on a separate explosives charge.

-It was the second trial for both men after a mistrial early this year.
+It was the second federal trial for both after a mistrial early this year.

-Fox and others had planned to kidnap Ms Whitmer at gunpoint, and take her to stand "trial" on bogus treason charges, according to prosecutors.
+Fox and others had planned to kidnap Ms Whitmer from her vacation home at gunpoint, and take her to stand "trial" on bogus treason charges, according to prosecutors.

 The militia group's kidnap plot was largely motivated by their opposition to public health measures during the early days of the Covid-19 pandemic.

-However, prosecutors said Fox had hoped to spark a "second American revolution" and push the US into armed conflict ahead of what proved to be a contentious presidential race in November 2020.
+However, prosecutors said Fox - of Wyoming, Michigan - had hoped to spark a "second American revolution" and push the US into armed conflict ahead of what proved to be a contentious presidential race in November 2020.

 Back in August, lawyers representing Fox and Croft suggested the pair had been incapable of mounting such a plot.